 A crisis can occur with little to no warning at all and most people will panic when time is running out.
-However, the event itself will dictate your actions and response time, but for things to work out you need to develop a crisis mindset.
+The event itself will dictate your actions and response time, but for things to work out you need to develop a crisis mindset.

-Ideally, we should all be aware of the signs of an impending disaster or crisis, but with everything that is going on it’s quite difficult to develop a good sense of awareness.
+Ideally, we should all be aware of the signs of an impending disaster or crisis.
+However, with everything that is going on it’s quite difficult to develop a good sense of awareness.
 If a crisis hits your area, you should remain calm and find the answers for the following questions:

 Am I Ok and is everyone else that counts OK as well?

-An event can affect your physical condition and many people realize that they are hurt only after the event has ended.
-This is a common situation during terrorist attacks and due to the panic installed people do not realize that their wellbeing may be at risk.
-Regardless of the nature of the event, you should make sure that you are OK and that everyone close to you is OK as well.
-Under certain conditions, you might not be able to provide assistance to everyone around you, so your loved ones should be the main and only priority.
+An event can affect your physical condition.
+Many people realize that they are hurt only after the event has ended.
+This is a common situation during terrorist attacks and due to the panic installed people do not realize that their well-being may be at risk.
+Regardless of the nature of the event, you should make sure that you are OK.
+Once that is established, check that everyone close to you is OK as well.
+Under certain conditions, you might not be able to provide assistance to everyone around you.
+When that’s the case, your loved ones should be the main and only priority.
 If they are not in the same area as you, the next step would be to contact them or try to reach their location.
 It all depends on your escape/bugging out plan.

 Related article: How to stay safe in a big crowd